BitCurator/bitcurator-nlp-entspan/README.md

 ## Documentation

-The latest documentation can be found on the BitCurator Access wiki page at https://wiki.bitcurator.net/index.php?title=BitCurator_NLP.
+The latest documentation can be found on the BitCurator NLP wiki page at https://github.com/bitcurator/bitcurator-nlp/wiki.

 ## License(s)